voxpupuli/puppet-bareos/README.md

 #### Storage - Define ::bareos::director::storage

-To deﬁne on what physical device the Volumes should be mounted.
+To define on what physical device the Volumes should be mounted.
-You may have one or more Storage deﬁnitions.
+You may have one or more Storage definitions.

 ### Monitor
 `Class ::bareos::monitor`